 |Windows (7, 8, 8.1, 10)||X||X||X|

 |Xiaomi Mi Box||X|

-Though PlayStation Vue edges out Sling TV by supporting more simultaneous streams, the fact remains that Sling TV is supported on a wider range of devices, and is devoid of any device-specific restrictions.
-All things considered, we give Sling TV the win for this category.
+Though PlayStation Vue offers more available simultaneous streams, Sling TV is still supported on a wider range of devices than either of its competitors, and is devoid of any device-specific restrictions.
+That’s enough to land Sling TV the win for this category.